 However, if you're trying to avoid those high fees, and you can complete your own marketing for a crowdfunding or preorder campaign, Celery is the obvious choice.

 Shopify works well if you already have a Shopify site, but you have to integrate a separate app to make this work right.
-Tilt has similar functionality as Celery, but the fees are much higher, making it easy to choose Celery.

 If you have any questions about which crowdfunding or preorder platform to choose, let us know in the comments.